 Why is it so expensive to join a fraternity?
 Where is the money going?

 The dues for each fraternity vary from chapter to chapter.
 However, dues are most commonly used on meals, staff salaries, chapter house maintenance, social events, international and local dues, educational programming, leadership development and materials, and community service projects.
 You can find estimated financial information for each chapter in the IFC Recruitment Guide https://www.ifcrecruitmentguide.com/

 Be sure to ask specific questions about finances during recruitment!

 I’m concerned someone I know is being hazed.
 Who can I tell?

 Fraternity & Sorority Life encourages you to inform Conflict Resolution and Student Conduct at 662-915-1387 if you have any information related to hazing incidents.
+You may also fill out this confidential, online hazing report.
 Hazing can also be reported anonymously at 1-888-NOT-HAZE (1-888-668-4293).
-Neither the IFC nor the University of Mississippi condones hazing in any form.
+Neither IFC nor the University of Mississippi condones hazing in any form.

 If chapters are overseen by their national organization, who does IFC report to?

 The University of Mississippi Interfraternity Council reports to the Office of Fraternity & Sorority Life.